Jennica1/Aether-Top-Forms/README.md

 - npm install --save-dev nodemon

 # Running Backend and Frontend
 - 'npm run dev' and 'node server.js' at the same
+- 'http://localhost:5000/api/votes/leaderboard' to see json data